 Tuition refunds will be issued if placement cannot be made or if a course is canceled by the school.
 Only under these circumstances are the tuition and the non-tuition fees refunded.
 If a student is registered for another course or lesson in the same semester, the registration fee will not be refunded.
 For further information on the availability of placement/cancellation refunds, you may call 667-208-6644/6645.

-September 6/January 22: Web/postmark deadline for Add/Drop request form to withdraw with full refund
+Last day before semester begins: Web/postmark deadline for Add/Drop request form to withdraw with full refund*

-September 15/January 30: Web/Postmark deadline for Add/Drop request form to withdraw with 75% refund
+By the end of the first week of classes: Web/Postmark deadline for Add/Drop request form to withdraw with 75% refund*

-September 22/February 6: Web/Postmark deadline for Add/Drop request form to withdraw with 50% refund
+By the end of the second week of classes: Web/Postmark deadline for Add/Drop request form to withdraw with 50% refund*

 A refund payment is made in accordance with the method of payment received.
 Credit balances resulting from overpayment on a student account will be refunded by request only.
 For further information on the availability of your refund check, you may call 667-208-6644/6645.